Last Updated On October 18, 2020.

 #3.
 SARS LIVING

-Once I was in a danfo and they alighted from their vehicle with guns, the SARs officers started attacking the drivers because they were driving “nonsense.”
+One time, I was in a danfo and while on patrol, they alighted from their vehicle with guns, I mean live ammunition!
+The SARS officers hit the drivers on the road and claimed that they were driving nonsense.
+And at some point, they started breaking mirrors.

-Duxkyd is a lover of anime and games, he has dedicated his life to innovative technology and currently invests in crazy gaming laptops.
+Duxkyd is a lover of anime and games, he has dedicated his life to innovative technology and he’s currently investing in crazy gaming laptops.

 #4.
 SECURE THE BAG